domisphere-dev/svcsignore-syntax-higliting/README.md

 - Highlights **comments** (`# like this`)
 - Highlights **negation rules** (`!not-this-one`)
 - Highlights **directory patterns** (`build/`)
-- Understands “no really, I meant a literal `#` or `!`” via escaping:
+- Understands "no really, I meant a literal `#` or `!`" via escaping:
   - `\#not-a-comment`
   - `\!not-negation`

 No AI.
 No blockchain.
 No telemetry.
-No “sign in to continue ignoring files”.
+No "sign in to continue ignoring files".

 Just colors.